 COVID-19 and NEETs

-Eurofound carried out a survey on Living, working and COVID-19 in two waves during April and June 2020 to establish the initial impact of the pandemic on the lives of EU citizens.
-Young Europeans are feeling the strong impact of pandemic restrictions as they cope with the lowest levels of mental well-being and high levels of loneliness .
+Eurofound carried out an online survey on Living, working and COVID-19 in two rounds during April and July 2020 to establish the initial impact of the pandemic on the lives of EU citizens.
+Young people in Europe are feeling the strong impact of pandemic restrictions as they cope with the lowest levels of mental well-being and high levels of loneliness.
 Young men also appear most affected by job loss in the current crisis.

-- Eurofound and ILO webinar 25 June: How COVID-19 affects Europeans and the EU labour market
+- Eurofound and ILO webinar 25 June: Watch the webinar: How COVID-19 affects Europeans and the EU labour market

 - Blog: Is history repeating itself?
 The impact of the COVID-19 crisis on youth